 Following the execution of Cameron Todd Willingham, the field of arson investigation had come under scrutiny.
 Like many other disciplines, individuals claiming to be arson experts were passing off subjective conclusions as science.
 They also relied on several assumptions, which were not supported by science.
 In fact, much of what they would testify to was contrary to established scientific principles.
 Once fire scientists started looking at these cases, they discovered that a lot of defendants had been convicted with false evidence.

 As a result of my involvement in the Cameron Todd Willingham, the investigator who had worked on Ed’s case reached out to me.
-After looking at, it didn’t take long to recognize that the testimony used to convict him was bad.
+After looking into it, it didn’t take long to recognize that the testimony used to convict him was bad.
 We filed an application for habeas corpus, and even the State agreed that he should be granted a new trial.
 The Court of Criminal Appeals agreed, and the conviction was reversed.

 Everyone thought that was the end of the matter.
 Without scientific testimony, you can’t be convicted of arson.
-However, pressure was soon exerted to try him again.
+However, the pressure was soon exerted to try him again.
 This time they had to do it without scientific evidence – which may be a first for an arson case.
 Instead, the State relied entirely on evidence of the relationship, as well as insurance.

 Evidence was presented, and the jury went to deliberate.
-After they had been out awhile, both sides started discussing a plea agreement.
+After they had been out a while, both sides started discussing a plea agreement.
 Ed ultimately agreed to accept 60 years on the lesser offense of murder, which meant he would be immediately released on parole.
 The deal was made, and the plea entered shortly before the jury reached a verdict.

 For more information on this case, and arson investigation, see the following: